exploring the Big Island of Hawaii

 We then spent some time in the tiny village of Hawi, where we had lunch, shopped, and found a fabulous fudge shop in the Kava Kafe.
 The passionfruit and chocolate, passionfruit and ginger, macadamia nut and chocolate, and pure dark chocolate fudges were all fantastic, and handmade of local ingredients.
 I’d forgotten how delicious they were until I started writing this post!

 As you can see, I am a huge fan of Hawaii, and my first visit to the Big Island was as satisfying as I’d hoped it would be.
+There is plenty of great chocolate to be enjoyed, and so much more!
 Have you explored this part of Hawaii?
 If so, what impressed or surprised you most?